Yiqing2018/Distributed-Transaction-System/README.md

 In this scenario, there is a circle in the global wait-for graph, in other words, these transactions caused a deadlock.

 **Abort Strategy**
 coordinator would choose to abort the Transaction with the lowest TID.
-In the below figure, the transaction with color red will be aborted.
+In the below figure, the transaction marked in red will be aborted.
 <p align="center">
     <img width="600" src="http://ww3.sinaimg.cn/large/006tNc79ly1g5fqvo2pdqj30fz09hdge.jpg">
 </p>